 Agricultural scientists who specialise in the wine industry deal with the research and production of wines and the microbiology and chemistry of winemaking.
 See the separate entry for Winemaker for more information.

 An agricultural adviser assists and advises farmers, agricultural businesses, rural industries and governments in the production, processing and distribution of farm products.
-They may specialise in areas such as livestock, crops, dairy, fruit production, water use, farm economics or land management.
+They may specialise in areas such as livestock, crops, dairy, fruit and vegetable production, water use, farm economics or land management.

 An agricultural biotechnologist uses techniques such as genetic engineering to improve the quality and diversity of plant and animal products.